-Hayward has also called games for ABC, ESPN, ESPN2 and CBC.
-He served as color commentator for the 2004 World Cup of Hockey on ESPN’s telecasts of the event.
-In 1998, he was a roving reporter during the Stanley Cup Finals for ESPN, where he had the distinction of interviewing President Bill Clinton during a game in Washington.
+Hayward has also called national games for NBC, ABC, ESPN, ESPN2 and CBC.
+He appeared as an analyst for the “NHL on NBC,” which included work at the 2006 Olympic Winter Games in Torino, Italy.
+He also served as color commentator for the 2004 World Cup of Hockey on ESPN’s telecasts of the event.
+In 1998, he was a roving reporter during the Stanley Cup Final for ESPN, where he had the distinction of interviewing President Bill Clinton during a game in Washington.

-In Montreal, he teamed with Patrick Roy to win the William M. Jennings Trophy three consecutive years ('87-89) as the team allowing the fewest goals over the course of the regular season.
-Hayward also appeared in the Stanley Cup Finals in 1986 with Montreal and 1991 with Minnesota.
+In Montreal, he teamed with Patrick Roy to win the William M. Jennings Trophy three consecutive years (1987-89) as the team allowing the fewest goals over the course of the regular season.
+Hayward also appeared in the Stanley Cup Final in 1986 with Montreal and 1991 with Minnesota.

 A member of the inaugural San Jose Sharks in 1991-92, Hayward gained experience as an analyst on select Sharks games while sidelined with injuries.
 When a back injury forced a premature end to his playing career, he became a full-time broadcaster with the Ducks.

 A native of Toronto, Ontario, Hayward holds a degree in business management from Cornell.
 He resides in Anaheim Hills with his wife, Angela, and daughter, Courtney.